CeleritasCelery/coredumped/content/post/a-vision-of-a-multi-threaded-emacs.md

 ## A jumping off point {#a-jumping-off-point}

 Most people have never heard of TCL (or if they have they've never used it) but I find it has a [very simple approach](https://www.activestate.com/blog/threads-done-right-tcl/) to multi-threading.
-Essentially the an interpreter can work in it's own thread, and carries with it all of its state.
-This is the multi-interpreter approach; Every thread starts in a clean environment with it's own interpreter.
+Essentially the an interpreter can work in its own thread, and carries with it all of its state.
+This is the multi-interpreter approach; Every thread starts in a clean environment with its own interpreter.
 "Messages" can be passed to any thread and they can return a result.
 In elisp it could look something like this.

 ```emacs-lisp
 (let ((thread1 (make-thread))